shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 * **Improved understanding of leaders:** Recognizing the different dimensions of leadership allows you to better understand your leaders' motivations, strengths, and potential limitations.
 This empowers you to:
     * Appreciate different leadership styles: Instead of judging a leader based on a single trait, you can appreciate their unique way of contributing to the team.
-    * Identify your preferred leadership style: Recognizing your own needs and preferences helps you gravitate towards leaders who inspire you in specific ways.
+    * Identify your preferred leadership style: Recognizing your own needs and preferences helps you move towards leaders who inspire you in specific ways.
     * Anticipate leader behavior: Understanding the strengths and weaknesses of different leadership styles helps you predict how leaders might react in different situations.

 * **More effective communication and collaboration:** Knowing your leader's strengths can help you tailor your communication and collaboration style to be more effective: